Stefano Siragusa

-Stefano Siragusa (born January 29, 1976), is an Italian executive.
-He is Deputy General Manager of TIM.
+Stefano Siragusa (born January 29, 1976) is an Italian executive.
+He was deputy general manager of TIM.

 Early life and education

-Stefano Siragusa was born in Feltre, Veneto, Italy in 1976.
+Siragusa was born in Feltre, Veneto, Italy, in 1976.

 He graduated cum laude in Engineering from Politecnico di Milano in 2000.

-He completed his education by obtaining an MBA cum laude from MIP and an Executive from Harvard.
+He completed his education by obtaining an MBA cum laude from MIP and an executive from Harvard.

 During his studies, he worked as product manager for Siemens AG in Germany and Italy.

 Career at BCG

-In 2002 he joined in The Boston Consulting Group (BCG), working for leading industrial players in the Railway, Aerospace & Defence, Automotive, Steel and Concrete sectors in Europe, Asia-Pacific and particularly in North America where he transferred in 2005 to join the firm's Chicago office.
+In 2002 he joined in The Boston Consulting Group (BCG), working for leading industrial players in the railway, aerospace & defence, automotive, steel and concrete sectors in Europe, Asia-Pacific and particularly in North America, where he transferred in 2005 to join the firm's Chicago office.

-In 2011 he was elected Partner & Managing Director of BCG and was appointed leader of the Industrial Goods division in Italy, Greece and Turkey.
+In 2011 he was elected partner and managing director of BCG and was appointed leader of the Industrial Goods division in Italy, Greece and Turkey.
 In 2012 he had, also, the responsibility to coordinate Aerospace & Defence division in Europe and Middle East.
-In 2013 he became a member of BCG's Global Operations Leadership Team and entrusted with the responsibility of coordinating BCG's global content agenda for Lean, Procurement and Supply Chain.
+In 2013 he became a member of BCG's global operations leadership team and entrusted with the responsibility of coordinating BCG's global content agenda for lean, procurement and supply chain.
 In 2013 he moved to New York City.

 CEO of Ansaldo STS

-In 2014 he became CEO and General Manager of Ansaldo STS, a multinational company listed on the Milan Stock Exchange which delivers worldwide the mass transit and railways projects.
+In 2014 he became CEO and general manager of Ansaldo STS, a multinational company listed on the Milan Stock Exchange which delivers worldwide the mass transit and railways projects.

 On November 2, 2015, Hitachi Rail Italy Investments completed the purchase of 40% of the share capital of Ansaldo STS from Finmeccanica and he was reconfirmed as CEO and General Manager.

-On May 13, 2016, Stefano Siragusa resigned.
+On May 13, 2016, Siragusa resigned.

 During his management new orders grew by 160%, net results by 80%, FCOF by 90%, EBIT by 27% and revenues by about 20%.

 He has been the youngest business executive who leads a listed company on the Borsa Italiana for three years.

 Career at Bain & Company

-On May 16, 2016, Siragusa became Senior Partner and Director of Bain & Company, with responsibilities on performance improvement in the industrial good and services practice.
+On May 16, 2016, Siragusa became senior partner and director of Bain & Company, with responsibilities on performance improvement in the industrial good and services practice.